Cheltenham: Culture

 Cheltenham hosts the annual Cheltenham Music Festival, Cheltenham Jazz Festival and the Ukulele Festival of Great Britain.

-In 2010, Cheltenham was named the UK's fifth "most musical" City by PRS for Music.
+In 2010, Cheltenham was named the UK's fifth "most musical" city (sic) by PRS for Music.

+Musicians Brian Jones, guitarist and founding member of the Rolling Stones, and Michael Burston, nicknamed 'Würzel' of Motörhead were both born in Cheltenham, with Jones buried in the town's crematorium following his death in 1969.
+Other Cheltenham-born musicians of international renown include Gustav Holst, for whom there is a dedicated museum and a monument in the town, and FKA Twigs.

+Progressive-indie band No Atlas is also from Cheltenham.